mustafamilyas/Market-Tracker-Mobile/README.md

-# Clone Market Tracker Mobile app
+# Market Tracker Mobile app
 this apps build using Pintu mobile apps as reference

 ## How to run locally